gadluru/T1NET-rapid-T1mapping/README.md

 https://pip.pypa.io/en/stable/installation/

-This repository only contains example test datasets for visualizing the results of T1NET paper.
-Additionl  datasets can be provided upon request.
+This repository only contains example test datasets for visualizing the results of the T1NET paper.
+Additional  datasets can be provided upon request.

 1. Create a virtual environment using the command 'conda create -n myenv python=3.6.7'
 2. Activate the virtual environment using the command 'source activate myenv'
 3. Run 'pip install -r requirements.txt'
-4. Run 'train_network.py in the precontrast or postcontrast directories to train the respective networks, traind networks save to the trainedNetwork directory
+4. Run 'train_network.py in the precontrast or postcontrast directories to train the respective networks, trained networks save to the trainedNetwork directory
 5. Run 'visualize.py' to visualize a test dataset, movies of the reconstructions saves to the results file

-The T1NET was trained on a Quadro RTX 6000 GPU (~24 GB) on a Linux Fedora 26 operatoring system.
-Trainiing the network for 100 epochs requires ~18 hours.
+The T1NET was trained on a Quadro RTX 6000 GPU (~24 GB) on a Linux Fedora 26 operating system.
+Training the network for 100 epochs requires ~18 hours.

 <br />
 <br />